bright-science/CO7217/partI/twitter_exercise/readme.md

   * From the STS, in perspective `Spring` and view `Boot Dashboard`, click on the project `twitter_exercises` and the run button.
 * The JSON files under `src/main/resources/twitter` provide some sample data that can be retrieved from Twitter using `twurl`.

+Access the web app at [http://localhost:8080](http://localhost:8080).

 ### Exercise 1: followers report

-In the controller [IndexController](./src/main/groovy/lab2/reports/IndexController.groovy), add code to the handler method `followers()` in order to list all the friends that are also followers.
+In the controller [IndexController](./src/main/groovy/lab3/reports/IndexController.groovy), add code to the handler method `followers()` in order to list all the friends that are also followers.

 Your code should extract data from the files `friends.json`  and `followers.json`  under `src/main/resources/twitter` using `JsonSlurper`.

 ### Exercise 2: friends report

-In the controller [IndexController](./src/main/groovy/lab2/reports/IndexController.groovy), add code to the handler method `friends()` in order to mine some intelligence about the provided Twitter data.
+In the controller [IndexController](./src/main/groovy/lab3/reports/IndexController.groovy), add code to the handler method `friends()` in order to mine some intelligence about the provided Twitter data.

 For each friend, add an object `FriendDto` into the list `friends` with the following information:
   * `name`: your friend `name`